-In today's operating environment, we are observing a global recession, which has impacts on the B.C. economy that are still yet uncertain.
-The tightening of credit and the deterioration of consumer confidence introduce a volatile operating environment that may have downstream impacts on the demand for insurance and the cost of doing business.
-We need to continually monitor the changing environment and adjust our strategies as needed.

-Our goals, objectives and strategies have not significantly changed from the previous year and will continue to guide our corporate strategy.
-For the purposes of the Service Plan, we have focused the discussion at the goals and strategies level
+In today's operating environment, we are continuing to observe a global recession and its impacts on the B.C. economy.
+The tightening of credit and the deterioration of consumer confidence introduced a volatile operating environment that may have downstream impacts on the demand for insurance and the cost of doing business.
+We will continually monitor the changing environment and adjust our strategies as needed.
+Our goals, objectives and strategies have not significantly changed from February 2009 and will continue to guide our corporate strategy.
+For the purposes of the Service Plan, we have focused the discussion at the goals and strategies level.